 You don’t want to have the “money” photo and only realize later that it wasn’t in focus (been there, done that).

 Also, as mentioned, if you want to try including props, glasses on and off, or other items we have discussed, try different shots with each, and then the subject can pick what they like!

 22. Get A New Headshot At Least Once a Year

 The 22nd tip is to get a new business headshot at least once a year.

-As mentioned in our very first tip, a business headshot is very important for one’s professional brand, which is especially true in this digital-age we are living in.
+As mentioned in our very first tip, a business headshot is essential for one’s professional brand, which is especially true in this digital age we are living in.